AlZi-88/alzi-88.github.io/README_EN.md

 > Companies, partners and early adopters are explicitly invited to **[co‑create and shape](https://forms.gle/CkmjEnmpQj6yFt3P7)** its evolution.

 ### Short Description
-I enable organizations to make their environmental and safety impacts continuously visible through automated, mobile platforms combining integrated sensors and data services that detect risks early, conserve resources and support responsible operational decision‑making.
+I enable organizations to make their environmental and safety impacts continuously visible.
+By automated, mobile platforms combining integrated sensors and data services risks are detected early, resources are conserved and responsible operational decision‑making is supported.

 ## Why now?